-You can see there are some other backup modes including File Backup, Partition Backup and Disk Backup, choose according to your needs.
+There are some other backup modes including File Backup, Partition Backup and Disk Backup, choose according to your needs.

 2. The system partitions will be automatically selected as the source, you just need to choose the USB drive as the destination.

 You can also backup data to external hard drive, cloud drive, network location, NAS, etc.

 3. Personalize the backup with buttons at the bottom.
 Then click Start Backup.